When I come up with a blog post idea, the first thing I do is to research keyword.

 Now click on the first option under “Find new keywords and get search volume data” that says “Search for new keywords using a phrase, website or category”.

 Once you clicked on the option a window will open as shown in the image below.

 Now write your keyword into the box that labeled “Enter one or more of the following”.

 Now click on the blue button that labeled “Get Idea” as shown in the image above.

-For example, I typed a word “calculator” in the box and after clicking on the “Get Idea” button, I found the following result.
+For example, I typed the word “calculator” in the box and after clicking on the “Get Idea” button, I found the following result.

 There are two tabs on the result page.
 One is “ad group ideas” and another is “Keyword ideas”.

 Our aim is to find high search volume and low competitive keyword for our blog post.
 So click on the tab “Keyword ideas”.

 On the result page, you need to focus on three fields – Keyword, Avg. monthly searches and Competition, which I marked in the above image.